migdal-or/wtx-tech-challenge/README.md

 #### Step 2 - Port information

-Based on loaded shipping routes data, I would build a table to store port details.
+Based on loaded shipping routes data, I would make a table to store port details.
-This can be done with the same SQL query to initialize the table from the beginning and to make updates later.
-The table should have an SCD2 versioning scheme to mark the moment when the route has appeared, when its data got changed or deleted.
+The table should probably have an SCD2 versioning scheme to mark the historical route changelog, when the route data got changed or deleted.
-As I don't currently have strict business specifications on what to store for a port, I'd save the country, port_code, URL and the complete HTML received from the
+For each port, I'd save the country, port_code, URL, Major towns, Shipping lines, Exp/imp requirements and the complete HTML received from the web page.

-* Major towns near seaport
-* List of main shipping lines serving the port
-* Country Requirements & Restrictions (Import & Export)

-CREATE TABLE IF NOT EXISTS ports(
-        port_id SERIAL PRIMARY KEY,
-		port_country VARCHAR(50),
-		port_code VARCHAR(50),
-		port_url VARCHAR(50),
-		major_towns TEXT,
-		shipping_lines TEXT,
-		import_reqs TEXT,
-		export_reqs TEXT,
-		port_html TEXT,

-		EFFECTIVE_FROM_DTTM timestamp,
-		EFFECTIVE_TO_DTTM timestamp,
-        PROCESSED_DTTM timestamp
-        );

-# these are new ports available in our routes table which we should add to ports and query data from webpage
-select distinct port_country, port_code from (
-	SELECT source_country as port_country, source_port as port_code from trades
-	UNION
-	SELECT destination_country, destination_port from trades
-	) a
-EXCEPT select port_country, port_code from ports;

-insert into ports ( port_country, port_code, EFFECTIVE_FROM_DTTM, EFFECTIVE_TO_DTTM, PROCESSED_DTTM)
-select port_country, port_code, NOW() as EFFECTIVE_FROM_DTTM, 'infinity' as EFFECTIVE_TO_DTTM, NOW() as PROCESSED_DTTM from
-(
-select distinct port_country, port_code
-from (
-	SELECT source_country as port_country, source_port as port_code from trades
-	UNION
-	SELECT destination_country, destination_port from trades
-	) a
-EXCEPT select port_country, port_code from ports
-) b;

-select count(distinct port) from (select distinct source_port port from trades UNION select distinct destination_port from trades) a;
-281

-* docker exec -it wtx-import psql -U postgres
+The Python code has the table creation code, the SQL to fill it and web-parsing algorithm.
+The fill code uses the same SQL query to initialize the table from the beginning and to make updates later.